satyamkumar090/predii_Assignm/README.md

 The goal was to build a text-based RAG pipeline capable of:

-Extracting text from a large PDF
+  1) Extracting text from a large PDF

-Chunking & embedding content
+  2) Chunking & embedding content

-Performing vector retrieval
+  3) Performing vector retrieval

-Using an LLM to answer specification queries
+  4) Using an LLM to answer specification queries

-Returning clean structured JSON output
+  5) Returning clean structured JSON output

-This README explains the system design, tools used, and ideas for improvement.
+  6)This README explains the system design, tools used, and ideas for improvement.